Australia In Charge As Boland Rips Through Rohit-less India - UrduPoint

 None of the Indian batsmen fired, with kingpin Virat Kohli again falling cheaply while Nitish Kumar Reddy, who made a brilliant century in the previous Test at Melbourne, was out for a golden duck.

-Kohli had a huge left-off on his first ball and finally departed for 17, following KL Rahul (4), Yashasvi Jaiswal (10) and Shubman Gill (20).
+Kohli had a huge let-off on his first ball and finally departed for 17, following KL Rahul (4), Yashasvi Jaiswal (10) and Shubman Gill (20).

+"I wouldn't say it was a bad score... it's still a very competitive score because the way the ball is moving now there's a lot of help for the bowlers," said Pant, who called Rohit's omission "emotional".

-Regular captain and opener Rohit was rested, India said, after failing to get past 10 runs in any of his five innings during the series, which Australia lead 2-1.
+Regular captain and opener Rohit was rested, India said, after failing to get past 10 runs in any of his five innings during the series.

 It was a significant move and could spell the end of the 37-year-old's 67-match Test career.

-Fellow veteran Kohli, 36, has similarly been under pressure since an unbeaten 100 in the first Test at Perth, with his inability to again build a big score set to intensify the scrutiny.
+Fellow veteran Kohli, 36, has similarly been under pressure since an unbeaten 100 in the first Test at Perth, with his inability to again build a big score set to attract scrutiny.

 Rahul reverted to opener alongside Jaiswal, with Gill returning at three.

-But the ploy backfired with Rahul out softly with Starc tempting him to clip a full delivery to Konstas at cover.
+But the ploy backfired with Rahul out softly when Starc tempted him to clip a full delivery to Konstas at cover.

 There were concerns ahead of the Test over star seamer Starc's fitness but he showed no discomfort and routinely troubled the batsmen.